brownjasonj/com.reporting.mocks/README.md

 the activities are:  market data changes, trading activity and business event activity (e.g., end of day)

 2) Business process simulation - this simulates the processes that are undertaken as a consequence of the above activities.
-This includes calculating the valuations and risks for trading activity and husiness events.
+This includes calculating the valuations and risks for trading activity and business events.

-3) Persistence and publication - this part simulates the data storaging, indexing and publishing of the consequences of the activity and business processes.
+3) Persistence and publication - this part simulates the data storage, indexing and publishing of the consequences of the activity and business processes.

 <h1>Additional Packages</h1>